gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

       name: my-custom-rules-configmap
 ```

-This entry refers to a ConfigMap with name `my-custom-rules-configmap`:
+This entry refers to a ConfigMap named `my-custom-rules-configmap`:

 ```yaml
 apiVersion: v1